dotnet/docs/docs/core/install/sdk.md

 ::: zone-end

-## Install from Visual Studio Code
+## Install along side Visual Studio Code

 Visual Studio Code is a powerful and lightweight source code editor that runs on your desktop.
 Visual Studio Code is available for Windows, macOS, and Linux.

-While Visual Studio Code doesn't come with .NET Core support, adding .NET Core support is simple.
+While Visual Studio Code doesn't come with an automated .NET Core installer like Visual Studio does, adding .NET Core support is simple.

 01. [Download and install Visual Studio Code](https://code.visualstudio.com/Download).
 01. [Download and install the .NET Core SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0).